eloylp/decentra-chat/PAPER.md

 Its also interesting to develop ways to interact with Open PGP public keys servers like [keyserver.ubuntu.com](keyserver.ubuntu.com) for gathering public keys.

+### Message spreading (vision)

+With time, many applications would be available and reaching each other.
+The more users, the better.
+DC peers could implement a kind of [gossip protocol](https://en.wikipedia.org//wiki/Gossip_protocol) for spreading messages among them, even if they are not the owners of the messages.
+Messages would finally arrive to their destination, stopping propagation.
+Device to device communication transports would help making the spread exponential.

+Users of DC could choose to dedicate a limited amount of storage and network resources for spreading messages.
+As much resources they dedicate, the bigger spreaders they become.
+Ideally, a rewarding mechanism (by using crypto currencies) to compensate the use of resources should be developed.
+Rewards would also motivate people to build `spreader nodes` , that could just be placed in concurrent places and massively forward DC messages among peers in the area.

+Peers should maintain a local registry in order to optimize the spread of messages. i.e , a peer shouldn't send twice the same message to other peer while the spreading messages.
+In the same way, the spread protocol should be able to detect if a peer already owns a message, so just update the registry accordingly.
+Such local registry should have a maximum retention period, proportionally calculated from the amount of chosen dedicated storage resources.

 ## Conclusion

 We proposed a decentralized chat system that would take all the benefits from current open source cryptography standards, being able to ensure encryption and non repudiation.
 It also brings a solution for acknowledging messages both, at machine level and human level.
 As long as the peers have a digital connection among them, they can continue exchanging messages.
+Lastly, we also shared some visions in the ways the project could evolve, all of them directed to increase decentralized capabilities and peer connectivity.

 ## Resources